top of page

 Diane has completed her journey and is not only a journeywoman but an APC (Associate Party Chief).

 Diane started the apprenticeship in December 2013 after attending the Arctic Pipeline Training Academy.
 She took her first dispatch with Merrick Management Inc. in the summer of 2014.
 When the season ended she then received a dispatch to ASRC-Houston Contracting on the North Slope.
 As with construction, when the season ended she secured a spot the next summer on the crew at Bush Construction on a road crew in the valley.
-She once again returned to the North Slope this past winter with Price Gregory where she has successfully completed the program.
+She once again returned to the North Slope during the winter with Price Gregory where she has successfully completed the program.

 Diane has done an outstanding job along the way and is always being requested to return to each of her employers.
 Congratulations Diane!